allancrabelo/Get_Next_Line/README.md

                         and delivers results like a Soviet sniper.

 Seriously though: this isn’t just about “reading a line.”
-It’s proving you understand pointers, dynamic memory, reading via file descriptor, and string manipulation without the safety nets of strdup() or libc’s strjoin().
+It’s proving you understand pointers, dynamic memory, reading via file descriptor, and string manipulation without the safety nets of `strdup()` or libc’s `strjoin()`.
 It’s pure C. Raw.
 No fluff.

 ## 🧠 What This Beast Does

-The get_next_line function reads line by line from any file descriptor.
+The `get_next_line` function reads line by line from any file descriptor.
 But saying that is an understatement.

 It handles huge files without blinking.
 It never loses info between calls.
-It handles multiple FDs with the calm of someone who’s faced a thousand demons and walked away smiling.
+It handles multiple FD's with the calm of someone who’s faced a thousand demons and walked away smiling.

 And most importantly:

 It respects the user’s time.
 Delivers only what matters — one line at a time, with surgical precision.